kestal/univers/Species/Dwarves.md

 They have cultural realms, wich means that two cities, even apart from thousands of kilometers, could be in one same realm, yet being surrounded by other cities from other realms.
 Every realm is ruled by a leading party, the political systems vary from one to another, but monarchy is the most common form.

-The [wise council](/Organization/Wise Council.md), elected every eight years, is there to have a bridge between each dwarf realm.
+The [Wise Council](/Organization/Wise Council.md), elected every eight years, is there to have a bridge between each dwarf realm.
 Its purpose is to give to the dwarves an overview of the general situation of the world, spiritually leading them.
 They also have a really strong political power over the realms.
 Some mad dwarf kings have already been thrown down by the council.